 Fiduciary Duty

-Both personal representatives and administrators have a fiduciary duty towards the beneficiaries/heirs as well as creditors of the estate.
+Both executors and administrators have a fiduciary duty towards the beneficiaries/heirs as well as creditors of the estate.
 This means they are legally obligated to act in their best interests while administering the estate.

-- Beneficiaries/Heirs: The personal representative or administrator must prioritize fulfilling their duty towards beneficiaries/heirs by acting honestly, diligently, and prudently in handling all matters related to asset management, debt payment, tax obligations, and property distribution.
+- Beneficiaries/Heirs: The executor or administrator must prioritize fulfilling their duty towards beneficiaries/heirs by acting honestly, diligently, and prudently in handling all matters related to asset management, debt payment, tax obligations, and property distribution.

 - Creditors: Similarly, they have a responsibility towards creditors who may have valid claims against the deceased person’s estate.
 It is their duty to ensure that all legitimate debts are paid off before distributing the remaining assets to beneficiaries/heirs.